malariagen/vobs-updates/_posts/2024-11-19-single-region-transition.md

 We are making some changes to how data is stored in the Vector Observatory (VObs).
 Previously, data has been stored in multi-region Google Cloud Storage (GCS) buckets.
 We have now decided to migrate the data to single-region buckets located in the us-central1 region.
 This transition reduces our running costs without affecting data availability or performance.

-To access data in the new single-region buckets, please follow the instructions below:
+To access data in the new single-region buckets, please follow the instructions below.

 ## If you access data via the malariagen_data Python API